Quan-Sun/AlgorithmCodeSolutions/README.md

 # AlgorithmCodeSolutions

-This repo is recording the basis of data structure and solutions of LeetCode, LintCode and other platforms algorithm problems.
-Keep going!
+This repo is recording my practice of algorithm problems.